Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 In 2001, I had just spent about 1.5 years putting my first training program together and getting in the position to market it.
 I created a 3-page website and went live.

 Now here’s where you may be thinking I sold 1 million dollars worth of that course in the first month.
-And you’d be wrong.
+Well, you’d be wrong.
 I sold nothing!
 I had to put the course on eBay to get my first sale, and even then, it was rough.
 I believe it took two months to get that first sale on eBay!

 I cannot even remember how long it took me to get my first sale from my website, but once it started, it did keep chugging along.
 I grew this online business, which was based exclusively around my course to the point where it made about 6-figures a year.

 I’ve earned from online courses for nearly that entire time (that’s almost 20 years).
 Based on my experience, I’m in the position to give you some best practices on how to sell courses online.

 There are a few keys to selling online courses.
 For one, you need to find your ideal customers.
 For another, you need to build up your brand (ideally well before you plan to launch).
 Finally, you’ll need to start offering your course on your platform.

 It’s going to be a lot easier if you know your target audience and find them first vs. flail about later.
 You need to know things like …